 The Māori word for food is kai.
-Traditional kai involved food-gathering with extensive cultivation of the kumara (a sweet potato).
+Traditional ways of getting food involved a lot of food-gathering (mahika kai) and growing of kumara (a sweet potato).
 Kai was an important part of festivals such as Matariki when people would gather to share entertainment, hospitality and knowledge.

 Traditional Māori food

 Eels (the Māori word for eels is tuna) were a favourite food of the Māori along with many fish species found around our coastline.
 Another prized food was tītī, or muttonbird, which was preserved ready for the year ahead.